-Avocados are one of the quintessential Keto foods and are loaded with health benefits (click here for my post on avocados).
-This recipe combines these wonderful benefits, with a sweet treat that is sure to satisfy!
+Avocados are one of the quintessential Keto foods and are loaded with health benefits.
+This recipe combines these wonderful benefits with a sweet treat that is sure to satisfy!

 This chocolate avocado mousse is so silky, creamy and chocolatey, you will not believe there are 2 whole avocados in it!
 And honestly, you cannot even taste them!

-Something I want to mention is the more ripe the avocado, the more you are likely to taste it in this recipe.
-I used avocados that had just become ripe, which really allows the cocoa powder flavor to be front and center!
+When selecting avocados for this Keto mousse, keep in mind the more ripe the avocado, the more you are likely to taste it in this recipe.
+Avocados that have just become ripe, really allows the cocoa powder flavor to be front and center!

 How to Make Chocolate Avocado Mousse